mcampora/lazgar/README.md

 The workflow create or update the infrastructure pieces using CloudFormation (ex. bucket, ...).
 Then build and upload the Web site in the appropriate bucket.

-The Web site is available at http://lazgar-web.s3-website-eu-west-1.amazonaws.com
-An external DNS entry is rerouting https://lazgar.net to this URL
+The Web site is available at http://lazgar.s3-website-eu-west-1.amazonaws.com An external DNS entry is rerouting https://lazgar.net to this URL
 # Todo
+* at the moment the bucket is created manually, pull the project, build it and push the result using aws s3 sync --delete ./build s3://lazgar/
 * move to role based authentication for the Github actions workflow
 * differentiate the infra role and the web deployment role
 * introduce dev and prod accounts/workflow